-The added emphasis to bass and highs is great for instrumental music that relies on bass guitar and drums, as well as subtler high range sounds like strings and hi hats.
+Instrumental music that relies on bass guitar and drums will sound good, but you may notice some lacking loudness in particularly bass-laden tracks.
+Still, this will make it easier for you to hear generally quieter sounds from things like strings and hi-hats.
 In The Seatbelts’ anime-jazz classic Tank!, the opening rhythmic bass guitar line sets the pace of the song and it never gets overshadowed by the brass or drums that take over later on with the Razer BlackShark V2.

-Frequency response like this is also well tailored to just about any kind of game you’re into.
-The slight de-emphasis in the mids might make the sounds of footsteps in games like Valorant or Fortnite a little quieter, but not so much that they’d be hard to hear.
+Frequency response like this is also well-tailored to just about any kind of game you’re into.
+The slight under-emphasis in the mids might make the sounds of footsteps in games like Valorant or Fortnite a little quieter, but not so much that they’d be hard to hear.

 Should you buy the Razer BlackShark V2?

-However, few headsets sound as accurate as Razer BlackShark V2.
+Few headsets sound as accurate as Razer BlackShark V2.
 Fewer still are as comfortable.
 Virtually none offer comparable isolation.
-Even if your budget stretches far higher that $99, you’d be hard pressed to find something better.
+Even if your budget stretches far higher than $99, you’d be hard-pressed to find something better.

 The Razer BlackShark V2 offers a more comprehensive software experience, and far better isolation.
 The HyperX Cloud Alpha S struggles with isolation in comparison, largely because of its adjustable bass vents, which let you adjust the bass volume by opening ports in the headphones to varying degrees.
 If you’re looking for something that’s more reliable for blocking outside noise, get the BlackShark V2.
 If having more physical control, granular though it may be, over your sound output is more important, get the Cloud Alpha S.